-- a) the method for calling meetings; as for method: The Terms and Conditions of the Notes, point 7.5 and point 8. - (b) the maximum timeframe for setting up a meeting: The Terms and Conditions of the Notes, point 7.5. - (c) the required guorum: The Terms and Conditions of the Notes, points 7.5 and 7.6. - (d) the minimum threshold of votes to validate such a decision, with clear differentiation between the minimum thresholds for each type of decision; The Terms and Conditions of the Notes, 7.6 - (e) where applicable, a location for the meetings which should be in the EU.
-The Terms and Conditions of the Notes, point 7.5.
+- (a) the method for calling meetings; as for method: Condition 14, the notifications presumably to be made pursuant to Condition 13.
+See also Trust Agreement, Schedule 1, article 1 (Convening Meeting /Notices). - (b) the maximum timeframe for setting up a meeting: Pursuant to the Trust Agreement, Schedule 1, clauses 1.7 and 1.8, a meeting shall be convened within one month after receipt of the request and the notice shall be given no more than 21 days before the meeting. - (c) the required quorum: Condition 14(a) and (b).
+See also Trust Agreement, Schedule 1, clause 2.4; - (d) the minimum threshold of votes to validate such a decision, with clear differentiation between the minimum thresholds for each type of decision; Condition 14(b); - (e) where applicable, a location for the meetings which should be in the EU.
+Meetings shall be held in Amsterdam.
+See also Trust Agreement, Schedule 1, clause 1.8.